DanielHevdeli/ai-services-training/05-AI Inference/KV Cache Exercise.md

 1. Compute the **KV cache size per request** based on the model description.
 2. Compute the **maximum number of requests** that can be served in parallel on this GPU before running out of memory.
-3. How your previous answers will change based on the fact that the inference engine implements **Paged Attention**
+3. How your previous answers will change based on the fact that the inference engine implements **Paged Attention**?